-At the press briefing, we will present our latest forecast for the UK and world economies.
-The material will be embargoed until 00.01am Tuesday 10 February.
+At the press briefing, we will present our latest forecasts for the UK and world economies.
+We will also present our analysis of the implications of developments in the Greek crisis.

 with Lord O’Neill, Commercial Secretary to HM Treasury, and four leading researchers in the field

 Venue: National Institute of Economic and Social Research, 2 Dean Trench St, London SW1P 3HE